TritonDataCenter/node-exeunt/README.md

 Cons:
-- `exeunt()` calls `process.exit()` *asynchronously* (in `setImmediate`), which means need to handle code still executing.
+- `exeunt()` calls `process.exit()` *asynchronously* (in `setImmediate`), which means you need to handle code still executing.
 Depending on how your code is structured, that might just require calling `return;`.
 - `process.exit` is called in `setImmediate` to ensure that one more pass through the event loop will flush stdout/stderr.
 That event loop pass will